 The Flourishing Lives Charter identifies the foundations for best practice as:

 We believe that building quality relationships with people is the heart of our work.
 Quality relationships require respect, and engender dignity, equality and a striving to see someone for all that they are, have been, and could yet become.

 We think it is important that we foster an awareness of ourselves in how we are working with people.
 Working self-reflectively means striving to be aware of not only what we are doing but how we are doing it and what factors are motivating us to do it.

 We want to facilitate people to be all that they can be.
 We want to provide aspirational activities and groups and we want to seek inspiration and partnerships externally to help us do this.
 We aim to make the most of the cultural, sporting and social capital of the areas in which we operate.

 Variety, Choice & Life as Normal

 Just because someone reaches a certain age does not mean that they automatically want to reduce their existence to one of passive nostalgia.
 Most of us want life to continue as normal.
 As providers of services, we want to be able to provide variety, choice and normalcy, where we can, and point people towards choices elsewhere if we don’t provide them ourselves.
-These choices should not be automatically delimited by arbitrary age groups.

 A Shared Vision of Best Practice